+Share and heating

-- 6.6% Shops and boutiques
+Shops and boutiques

-- 3.6 Grocery and retail stores
+3.6 7.2 Grocery and retail stores Professional offices

-- 7.2 Professional offices

-- 21.7 Restaurants and entertainment...or...
+21.7 Restaurants and entertainmentor

-- 51.3 Or, would you prefer to not have any more businesses built in Genoa Township
+51.3 Or, would you prefer to not have any more businesses built in Genoa Township

-- 3.7 All/combination (volunteered)
+3.7 All/combination (volunteered)

-- 2.3 Other (volunteered)
+2.3 Other (volunteered)

-- 3.5 Unsure/no answer
+3.5 Unsure/no answer

-- Q. 17.
-If future stores and businesses are built in Genoa Township, would you prefer that they be...(rotated)...located south of Big Walnut Road, where most of the commercial development exists...or...located north of Big Walnut Road, where it is still largely undeveloped?
+0.17 If future stores and businesses are built in Genoa Township, would you prefer that

+~ e (rotated) located south of Big Walnut Road, where most of the commercial

+opment existsorlocated north of Big Walnut Road, where it is still largely

+undev eloped?

-- 48.2% Located south of Big Walnut Road
+48.2% 6 Located south of Big Walnut Road

-- 44.3 Located north of Big Walnut Road
+44.3 Located north of Big Walnut Road

-- .7 Mixed/some of both (volunteered)
+.7 Mixed/some of both (volunteered)

-- 2.6 No more businesses (volunteered)
+2.6 No more businesses (volunteered)

-- 4.3 Unsure/no answer
+4.3 Unsure/no answer

-- Q. 18.
-If new housing developments in Genoa Township are built with houses located close to one another, in order to have more common open spaces in the neighborhoods, would you prefer that they be...(rotated)...located south of Big Walnut Road...or...located north of Big Walnut Road?
+Q. 18 If new housing developments in Genoa Township are built with houses located

+close to one another, in order to have more common open spaces in the neighborhoods,

+would you prefer that they be (rotated) located south of Big Walnut

+Road or located north of Big Walnut Road?

-- 26.7% Located south of Big Walnut Road
+26.7% 6 Located south of Big Walnut Road

-- 59.2 Located north of Big Walnut Road
+59.2 Located north of Big Walnut Road

-- 1.9 Mixed/some of both (volunteered)
+1.9 Mixed/some of both (volunteered)

-- 3 No more houses (volunteered)
+3 No more houses (volunteered)

-- 9.2 Unsure/no answer
+9.2 Unsure/no answer

-Looking at some specific ideas...
+Look ing at some specific ideas

+(RAN DOMLY ROTATED NEXT 5 QUESTIONS)

+0.19 Do you favor or oppose having neighborhoods with single family detached homes

+arter to half-acre lots north of Big Walnut Road, which would be similar to those in

+uthern part of the township?

+6 Favor

+20.4 - II

+6.2 Unsure/no answer